coffeecodeconverter/SquidScripts/README.md

 thats where these SquidScripts Come in.

-It goes much further, and creates easy ways to fully enable, disable, enforce, and configu squid in seconds.
+It goes much further, and creates easy ways to fully enable, disable, enforce, and configure squid in seconds.

 A list of batch files, for easy install and Configuration of Squid proxy, including: